storybook-eol/react-cdk/README.md

 ### Change other dotfiles

 You can change any of the dotfiles, including `.gitignore` and `.npmignore`.
-The React CDK update process won’t update these files.

 ### Customize Storybook